Fresno Grizzlies Game Notes at Visalia

 - Fresno Grizzlies Game Notes at Visalia - Fresno Grizzlies

-- Giants Erupt Offensively in 11-1 Rout of Storm - San Jose Giants
+- Giants Rally Late in 6-5 Comeback Win over Storm - San Jose Giants

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.